dwyl/gitea/README.md

 from `Elixir` apps. <br />

-Hopefully this diagram explains how we use the package:
+Hopefully this diagram explains how we use the package in our stack:

 <div align="center">